What are users looking for? Keys to understanding and mastering demand peaks

 November 7, 2025

-We are approaching a period full of days with great deals and discounts that mark the start of the holiday shopping season.
-To maximize conversion during these days, it is not enough to simply offer the lowest price or the biggest discount; it is essential to understand how, when and why consumers search, in order to anticipate the peaks in demand generated during this period.
+We are approaching a period packed with major sales and discounts that mark the beginning of the holiday shopping season.
+To maximise conversion during these days, it is not enough to simply offer the lowest price or the biggest discount; it is essential to understand how, when and why consumers search, so you can anticipate the demand peaks generated during this period.

 Trends that are redefining the game

-Buen Fin goes digital, but Black Friday accelerates faster
+Buen Fin goes digital, but Black Friday is accelerating faster

 Online sales during Buen Fin grew 24% YoY, with 70% of visits coming from mobile.
 However, searches related to Black Friday and Cyber Monday grew even more (+10% YoY), consolidating their relevance in retail.
 Consumers are more open than ever to try new brands: 60% have already done so in the 2024 season!